top of page

 #$%^$&*^(&(&*(&*(^#^%$%@##$%$#$%%^%&$&*^()()(*^%$@!!@##%^()(*&^$%^$@#!!!!!!

 Deep breath.
 I know how things go by now.
 I made a list of 10 alternative solutions in case I couldn't get approval for surgery this way.
 There was another way I could get approved.
-I knew by this point that this device is only FDA approved for epilepsy and depression.
-Not POTS.
-I needed to go the depression route.
-Who wouldn't have depression after all this?
-In truth, I've been struggling on and off for years.
+In truth, I've been struggling on and off my entire life.
 I'd say life has a melancholic undertone, sprinkled with sporadic moments of happiness.
 During my 9 weeks of waiting, I had already been in communication with VU's neurosurgeon in a different department; Neuroscience.
 Dr. Sarah Bick.
 I saw her professional profile on the Vanderbilt website and just had such a good, calm feeling.
 I told myself, "She will be the one to give me the implant."
 She told me she does the implantation, and if I've tried many meds and therapies for depression without success, theres a chance I can get approved for the VNS.
 She said to come see her in Tennessee for consultation.

 So I took my crazy ass to Vanderbilt University in Tennessee!

 After the appointment, the following day, Dr. Bick messaged me and announced that she had also approved the surgery for me and felt it was right.
-Words can not describe my happy feelings.
+Words can not describe my joy.
 I made a video labeled "I did it!" on YouTube.
 It is short and portrays my feelings well.
 Now, I wait.
 2 months.
 I can't believe it!!!
 I will finally be getting the treatment of all treatments!
 It will help my brain, and therefore so many things.
-Even if my future tests reveal I have heart failure, chronic fatigue syndrome, or mitochondrial myopathy, I know it will help.
+Even if my future tests reveal I have chronic fatigue syndrome, or mitochondrial dysfunction, I know it will help something in some way.
+I've seen videos of a drug addict

-My relative asked me why I have such intense neurological symptoms.
+My relative asked me why I have such intense symptoms.

 I replied, "Nobody gets off scott-free (from a lifetime of stress)."